Zhang Haijie

-Zhang Haijie (张海洁; born 28 August 1971) is a China-born Singaporean news anchor contracted under Mediacorp.
+Zhang Haijie (张海洁; born 28 August 1971) is a Singaporean news anchor contracted under Mediacorp.

 Education

 Zhang studied at the Beijing Broadcasting Institute when she was 18.

 In 2003, Zhang took a one-year part-time master's degree in international management from the Australian National University.

 In July 2005, Zhang went back to studies and became a full-time PhD candidate at Nanyang Technological University's Chinese division with her thesis on the political role of the Singapore Chinese Chamber of Commerce and Industry before Singapore's independence.
-She converted to be a part-time PhD candidate in 2008 as she had went back to work at Mediacorp.
+She converted to be a part-time PhD candidate in 2008 as she had gone back to work at Mediacorp.
 She completed her PhD in April 2012.

 Career

 Early career

 After graduation, Zhang taught at her alma mater for four years before moving on to journalism.

 Zhang then worked in the Shanghai Cable TV Station for one-and-a-half years as a financial-news presenter and producer.
 She then decided to relocate to Singapore to work abroad.
 Initially hired as a trainer at the Television Corporation of Singapore, where she trained then amateur presenters such as Tung Soo Hua, Zhang was asked to anchor the 1 pm news bulletin after just one week into the job.